imaneoujja/Fashion-MNIST-ML/README.md

 ## Conclusion

 This project demonstrates the application of various machine learning techniques to a real-world dataset.
-The results and findings are detailed in the accompanying project report (report.pdf).
+The results and findings are detailed in the accompanying project report (ML report.pdf).